francescogabbrielli/SwiftAwsSesTransport/README.md

-# SwiftAwsSesTransport - NOT TESTED YET
+# SwiftAwsSesTransport - NOT TESTED NOR RELEASED YET
 Swift Mailer Transport for using AWS SES Php Api v3.

 ## What is it?